silx-kit/silx/doc/source/Tutorials/array_widget.rst

     highest one with the current implementation.
     So setting ``w.setFrameAxes(row_axis=3, col_axis=1)`` would not modify the table axes.

+    For the same reason, the order of the dimensions given as parameter to :meth:`setPerspective` is not significant.

 To select a frame programmaticaly, you can again use :meth:`setFrameIndex`.
 This time you must provide 3 unique indices::